FaithAlone.net

 Firstly, the nature of the blessing on Ishmael was that God was to "multiply him exceedingly; twelve princes shall he beget, and I will make him a great nation".
 This was fulfilled during the life of Ishmael (Genesis 25:12-16), and has nothing to do with Muhammad.

-Muslims assert that "great" must mean something like "noble", and was therefore yet to be fulfilled, demonstrating their complete ignorance of the Bible, because that's not what that term means at all, which in this context describes size (Deuteronomy 2:10, 2:21, 7:1, 9:1, 11:23, Joshua 23:9, Jeremiah 6:22-23, etc.), not nobility or morality.
+Muslims assert that "great" must mean something like "noble", and was therefore yet to be fulfilled, demonstrating their complete ignorance of the Bible, because that is not what that term means at all, which in this context describes size (Deuteronomy 2:10, 2:21, 7:1, 9:1, 11:23, Joshua 23:9, Jeremiah 6:22-23, etc.), not nobility or morality.

 Some Muslims have attempted to salvage this situation, by asserting that the following verse from the book of Matthew is in reference to Ishmaelites becoming the chosen of God: